adenin-platform/generator-cloud-function/README.md

 yo @adenin/cloud-function my-project myactivity:sql myotheractivity:empty
 ```

-This will generate a project containing an _activities_ subfolder with boilerplate for two activities, `myactivity` and `myotheractivity`, which use SQL and empty templates respectively.
+After generation in this case, the _activities_ subfolder will be populated with boilerplate for two activities, `myactivity` and `myotheractivity`, which use SQL and empty templates respectively.
 It will also generate the `function.json` necessary to use Azure functions deployment.

+## Adding to an existing project

 From within an existing repo, you can add a new activity boilerplate using the activity subgenerator as follows: